marcpage/libernet/notes.md

 [Requests](#requests)                         | No        | json     | None
 [Karma](#karma)                               | No        | json     | karma:{block index}

-\* [Private Key](#private-key) is not encrypted with the hash of the contents like other encrypted data, but encrypted with the hash of the passphrase.
+\* [Private Key](#private-key) is not encrypted with the hash of the contents like other encrypted data, but encrypted with the hash of a passphrase.

 All data should be compressed, before encryption, if compression reduces the size of the original data.
 Data should be no larger than 1 MiB (1024 * 1024 - 32 bytes) before compression.